aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    founders of the network use each other's management and control system to provision services remotely.
 In this scenario, different founders' network resources need to be automatically (associated) divided, isolated, and visualized.
-In addition, all founders have independent O&M capabilities, and should be able to perform service- level provisioning in their respective slices.
+All founders may share or have independent O&M capabilities, and should be able to perform service- level provisioning in their respective slices.